Borrow and renew

 Confidentiality

 Patron registration and circulation records are exempt from the Open Records Law (K.S.A.
 45-221 (23)).
-All outside inquiries regarding access to patron records will be referred to the Office of the University Attorney.
+All outside inquiries regarding access to patron records will be referred to the Office of General Counsel.
 Records will only be released upon receipt of a valid court order or subpoena authorized under federal, state or local law.

 Related topics